-- No student may leave the examination room until one-half hour after the beginning of the examination. - 2.
-No student may be admitted to the examination room after one-half hour of the time allotted for the examination has passed. - 3.
-Foreign language dictionaries, reported to and approved by the examiner, may be used by students whose native language is not English. - 4.
-A student must not communicate with any other student in any manner whatsoever during the examination period. - 5.
-All texts, handbooks, notes, tables, and other printed or written and loose paper must be deposited with the supervisor in charge of the examination, before the student takes his/her seat, unless provision has been made by the examiner for reference books and materials to be allowed. - 6.
-A student who is found guilty of cheating in any manner by the Faculty Council Judicial Committee may lose credit for the course.
-The Judicial Committee may apply additional penalties including fines, suspensions, and/or a permanent notice of academic discipline on the student's transcript. - 7.
-If an entire day of exams is cancelled (e.g. inclement weather) the exams on that day will normally be rescheduled to the day after the posted exam schedule.
+- No student may leave the examination room until one-half hour after the beginning of the examination. - No student may be admitted to the examination room after one-half hour of the time allotted for the examination has passed. - A student must not communicate with any other student during the examination period. - Foreign language paper dictionaries, reported to and approved by the proctor, may be used by students whose native language is not English.
+Electronic translators are not permitted to be used during exams. - 5.
+All texts, handbooks, notes, calculators, and other electronic devices (e.g. cell phones, PDAs, translators) must be deposited with the proctor before the student takes a seat, unless special provision has been made by the examiner, in writing, for any of these items to be used during the exam period. - 6.
+Students who contravene an exam regulation will normally be allowed to complete their examination unless they are deemed by the proctor to be causing a disturbance.
+Following the examination period both student and proctor should complete an NSAC Judicial Committee Incident Report so that the matter can be referred to the NSAC Judicial Committee. - 7.
+All forms of academic dishonesty are considered serious offences at NSAC, and any student who commits such an offence runs the risk of a range of sanctions, including a failure in the course or a requirement to withdraw from the University. - 8.
+Sign-in and sign-out sheets are to be used during all exams. - If an entire day of exams is cancelled (e.g. NSAC storm closure) the exams on that day will normally be rescheduled to the day after the posted exam schedule.
+Should a campus closure be necessary, students will be informed by local media and NSAC e-mail.